 The topics on which Augustine wrote, preached and taught covered the whole of what was then known: From philosophical speculations on the nature of time, music, education, eternity and evil; to theologically and spiritually profound sermons, to commentaries on Scripture; and all this, while dealing with administrative issues, solving problems, settling disputes, fighting heresies and schisms, not least the Pelagians, Donatists and Arians.

-He worked to the very end, and after a three month illness, as the world around him collapsed, Augustine went to his eternal reward on this day in 430, leaving a spiritual and intellectual legacy that will be unpacked until the end of all things, it seems.
+He worked to the very end, and after a three month illness, as the world around him collapsed under the invasion of the Vandal hordes, Augustine went to his eternal reward on this day in 430, leaving a spiritual and intellectual legacy that will be unpacked until the end of all things, it seems.
 Reading his works carefully would be the work of a lifetime.

 Saint Augustine, ora pro eos et pro nobis!